thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 # Handling Cart Checkout with Commerce.js using Vue.js

-This guide will guide you through the checkout process for an eCommerce site using Commerece.js and Vue.js.
+This guide will take you through the checkout process for an eCommerce site using Commerce.js and Vue.js.
 The checkout process gives the vendor information on where to deliver the product, and on how they will charge the customer.
 At the end of the process, an order confirmation is shown to verify the purchase and to summarize details about the order.

 Commerce.js v2 will be used in this guide.